osegbotonie/enterprise-m365-administration-lab/docs/12-ca-003-block-legacy-authentication.md

      └── Documented Temporary Exception
 ```

-Exceptions should not become permanent without review.
+Any exception should be time-bound where possible and should not become permanent without formal review.

 ---

 ## 10. Monitoring

-After deployment, administrators should monitor:
+Following deployment, administrators should monitor:

 * Blocked legacy authentication attempts.
 * Applications generating legacy authentication attempts.